FreyaCl/FreyaCl/README.md

 - 👋 Hi!
-- 👀 I’m interested in crypto
+- 👀 I’m interested in solana, web3
-- 🌱 I’m currently learning c#, bash
+- more updates coming soon...